mtgrunt/mtgrunt/README.md

 - 🚑 I'm coding various websites to scrap into a Python script for Covid-19 statistics with charts.

 ### Points:
-- 🖥 I code HTML5, CSS3, Javascript, Node.js and Python.
+- 🖥 I code HTML5, CSS3, Javascript and Python.
 - ⚡ Fun fact: The Cookie Monster has a real name.
 It's Sid.

 ### In the Past: